andris9/mime-model/README.md

 ### resetContent()

 Clears node content and sets a new content type value.
-Mostly useful if you want to convert a content node to a multipart node.
+Primarily useful if you want to convert a content node to a multipart node.
+See the [setBody()](#setbody) example for usage.

 ```js
 node.resetContent(contentType);